1986 World Series: Composite line score

 1986 World Series (4–3): New York Mets (N.L.) beat Boston Red Sox (A.L.)

 Broadcast

-Game 6 did not end until 12:32 a.m.
+NBC's broadcast of Game 6 did not end until 12:32 a.m.
 Eastern, causing the first cancellation of an episode of NBC's Saturday Night Live in the show's history.
 The episode, hosted by Rosanna Arquette and scheduled to air live at 11:30 p.m.
 Eastern, was instead recorded for the studio audience beginning at 1:30 a.m., and aired November 8 with a comedic apology from Ron Darling.
 (NBC generally no longer schedules first-run SNL episodes on the same night as sports coverage.)

-NBC's broadcast of Game 7 (which went up against a Monday Night Football game between the Washington Redskins and New York Giants on ABC) garnered a Nielsen rating of 38.9 and a 55 share, making it the highest-rated single World Series game to date.
+NBC's broadcast of Game 7 (which went up against a Monday Night Football game between the Washington Redskins and New York Giants held at nearby Giants Stadium on ABC) garnered a Nielsen rating of 38.9 and a 55 share, making it the highest-rated single World Series game to date.